 “Since when does metal leave teeth marks like this?” he asked, holding his hand up and showing it to Bess, revealing a semi-circular bite mark in the fleshy skin between his right thumb and index finger.
 “I think it’s teeth bit clear through my hand!”

 “Rick,” Bess said shakily, wide-eyed as she stared past her husband and at the opening above the pit.
 “Get away from the fireplace.
 Now!” she shrieked, scrambling backwards, nearly tripping over Hunter.

-In the beam of the flashlight, Rick, Bess and Hunter watched in disbelief as a wet, black, dog-like snout appeared above the firebox, nostrils twitching as the creature descended head-first down the chimney chute.
+In the flashlight’s beam, Rick, Bess, and Hunter watched in disbelief as a wet, black, dog-like snout appeared above the firebox, nostrils twitching as the creature descended head-first down the chimney chute.